saqlain2204/ML-projects/multiclass classification-logistic regression/iris flower/README.md

 ## 📈 Model Performance

-The model achieved an accuracy of 93.33% on the test set, demonstrating its effectiveness in predicting the species of iris flowers.
+The model achieved an accuracy of over 97% on the test set, demonstrating its effectiveness in predicting the species of iris flowers.
 Overall, the model is effective in predicting the species of iris flowers based on their features, and can be used in various applications such as botany and agriculture.